-There are seven types of nature sounds you can choose from: heartbeat; sea waves; rushing stream; birds; woodland; white noise; and rain.
+There are seven types of nature sounds you can choose from: heartbeat; ocean waves; rushing stream; birds; woodland; white noise; and rain.

 Hearing rain hitting the windows of my bedroom is one of my favourite sounds in the world.
 The sound of the sea is a close second, so I find this white noise machine super appealing.

-However, this one doesn’t come with a mains cable, it uses batteries.
+However, this one doesn’t come with a mains cable, and while it can plug into the wall it also works using batteries.
 It recommends that you use it for 30 minutes before falling asleep and if you do this, the batteries should last a good while.